 There are two distinct parts to Queen Anne – lower and upper.
 The upper part is on a huge hill, but worth the hike if you want to exercise (or just take the bus).
-Lower Queen Anne is where more of the nightlife is, so you can explore both during your time here.
+Lower Queen Anne is where more of the nightlife is to explore both during your time here.
 This area is also one of the most Instagrammable places in Seattle.

-Queen Anne may sound familiar because it’so where Frasier supposedly lived, although they didn’t actually film here.
-Still, it’s a fun place to visit as it’s where the legendary Space Needle is located, as well as the Monorail.
-The area has a vibrant nightlife, with lots of lively restaurants and bars, as well as some karaoke bars.
+Queen Anne may sound familiar because it’s where Frasier supposedly lived, although they didn’t actually film here.
+Still, it’s a fun place to visit as it’s where the legendary Space Needle is, as well as the Monorail.
+The area has a vibrant nightlife, with many lively restaurants, bars, and karaoke bars.

 Who Should Stay Here: Queen Anne is fun for those looking for karaoke or wanting to be close to the Climate Pledge Arena for concerts or sports games.

 Nearby Attractions: Visitors to Queen Anne are drawn by attractions like The Children’s Museum, Kinnear Park, Kerry Park, The Science Fiction Museum, and The Pacific Science Center.